meghaggarwal/cracking-the-leetcode/welcome/how-to-get-started.md

 Leetcoding was never my cup of tea.
 I was never consistent, and left things in between.

-So, why did I actually want to build problem solving skills all of sudden?\
+So, why did I actually want to build problem solving skills all of sudden?

-\
-\- I had a good enough reason why should I do it.\
+\- I had a good enough reason why should I do it. ( which keeps on changing  though 😅 )
 \- Good mentor and resources to utilize.

-This was my story.\
+This was my story.
-\
 _Maybe you can also pick up your motivation and reason for investing time, before you feel to give up next time._

 <mark style="color:blue;">**Practical steps I follow**</mark>